Goosebumps 2: Haunted Halloween

-Goosebumps 2: Haunted Halloween (or simply Goosebumps 2 as marketed on home release) is a 2018 American horror comedy film directed by Ari Sandel and written by Rob Lieber from a story by Lieber and Darren Lemke.
+Goosebumps 2: Haunted Halloween (or simply Goosebumps 2 as marketed on home release) is a 2018 American comedy horror film directed by Ari Sandel and written by Rob Lieber from a story by Lieber and Darren Lemke.
 A stand-alone sequel to 2015's Goosebumps, it is based on the children's horror book series of the same name by R. L. Stine.
 The new cast consists of Wendi McLendon-Covey, Madison Iseman, Jeremy Ray Taylor, Caleel Harris, Chris Parnell and Ken Jeong.

-The plot follows a pair of young boys who accidentally unleash the monsters of the Goosebumps franchise upon their hometown after opening an unpublished Goosebumps manuscript, causing a wave of destruction on Halloween night.
+The plot follows a pair of young boys who inadvertently unleash the monsters of the Goosebumps franchise upon their hometown after discovering an unpublished Goosebumps story, causing a wave of destruction on Halloween night.

 Development of the film began in September 2015.
 Rob Letterman intended to return to direct, but dropped out due to scheduling conflicts with Detective Pikachu, so Ari Sandel replaced him as director.
 Jack Black and Odeya Rush were set to reprise their roles as R. L. Stine and Hannah Fairchild, respectively; Black's role was uncredited and Rush's role was ultimately not included in the final script.

-Goosebumps 2 was released in the United States on October 12, 2018, by Sony Pictures Releasing under its Columbia Pictures label.
+Goosebumps 2 was released in the United States on October 12, 2018, by Sony Pictures Releasing through its Columbia Pictures label.
 The film received mixed reviews from critics and grossed $93 million worldwide.

 Plot

-Teenager Sarah Quinn lives with her mother, Kathy, and her teenage brother, Sonny, in the town of Wardenclyffe, New York and is writing an essay for her college application while Halloween is just around the corner.
+Teenager Sarah Quinn lives with her mother, Kathy, and her younger brother, Sonny, in the town of Wardenclyffe, New York and is writing an essay for her college application while Halloween is just around the corner.
 Sonny's friend, Sam Carter, is dropped off at their house to be looked after while his parents are away for the next three days.

 Scavenging for items in an abandoned house formerly owned by R. L. Stine after school, they find an unpublished Goosebumps manuscript and unlock it, resulting in Slappy the Dummy appearing, who is currently inanimate.
 Leaving the house after obliviously reading the incantation that brings Slappy to life, they are intercepted by bully Tommy Madigan, who steals the manuscript from them.
 He and his friends attempt to chase the duo home, but are secretly stopped by the now-brought-to-life Slappy.

 Back home, Slappy reveals his sentience to the duo, but requests that they keep him a secret from the other Quinns.
-The next day, Slappy tries to assert himself as a member of the family – first by assaulting Sarah's ex-boyfriend, Tyler Mitchell, for recently cheating on her, then causing damaging to one of the classrooms of Sonny's school after sabotaging his science project, a working model of the abandoned Wardenclyffe Tower created by Nikola Tesla.
+The next day, Slappy tries to assert himself as a member of the family – first by assaulting Sarah's boyfriend, Tyler Mitchell, for recently cheating on her, then causing damaging to one of the classrooms of Sonny's school after sabotaging his science project, a working model of the abandoned Wardenclyffe Tower created by Nikola Tesla.
 Now aware of Slappy's true nature, the duo and Sarah settle on getting rid of him, only for him to escape when they attempt to do so.